IBM Knowledge Hub

 Educate department heads on licence types so they request the correct access.
 Transparency on cost differences (full vs limited vs express) encourages cooperation in controlling licence expenses.

 Token-based licensing is advantageous if usage patterns are highly variable or you utilise multiple IBM products.
 Example: a company using Maximo Asset Management, Maximo for Transportation, and TRIRIGA.
 With traditional licensing, separate entitlements are needed for each.
-With a token model, a shared pool covers all — allocating tokens to whichever product is in use at a given time.
-This reduces total licences needed if systems aren't all at peak simultaneously.
-IBM's token licensing is often time-bound and requires running a Licence Server (e.g. IBM Rational Licence Key Server).
+With a token model, a shared pool covers all, allocating tokens to whichever product is in use at a given time.
+This reduces total licences needed if systems are not all at peak simultaneously.
+IBM’s token licensing is often time-bound and requires running a Licence Server (for example IBM Rational Licence Key Server).
+For context on how IBM’s Cloud Paks relate to token models, see our overview of IBM Cloud Paks and VPC licensing.

 1